franzbu/EnhancedSpaces.spoon/README.md

 ### Switching between References of Windows

-For switching between the references of a window ('sticky windows'), press 'alt' and 'escape'.
-In case you prefer a different key, change the second element in the table 'modifierSwitchWinKeys' (see above).
+For switching between the references of a window ('sticky windows'), press `alt` and `escape`.
+In case you prefer a different key, change the second element in the table `modifierSwitchWinKeys` (see above).

 ## Moving and Resizing Windows: